 Chairman: Stevie Spring

-Stevie stepped down as Chief Executive of Future plc, a fully listed international consumer publishing company in November 2011.
 She graduated in law and spent four years in marketing and two years launching breakfast television before starting a 16-year career in advertising agency management.
-From 2000-2006, she was Divisional Chief Executive of Clear Channel, the world's largest radio, out of home and live entertainment company.
+From 1999-2006, she was Divisional Chief Executive of Clear Channel, the world's largest radio, out of home and live entertainment company; and from 2006 to 2012 she was CEO of Future plc - a fully listed international consumer publishing company - where she led the company's restructure and digital transformation.

 In July 2011 she was awarded an honorary doctorate for services to business.